Business, government office closings, and event cancellations due to possible severe weather - ABC Columbia

 Blythewood Chamber of Commerce’s Oktober Fest— Event rescheduled for Saturday and Sunday, Nov.
 12 and 13 at Doko Meadows Park.

+City of Columbia— All facilities closed on Friday, Sept.
+30. City employees will work remotely.
+Public safety and essential functions will operate normally.

+City of Orangeburg— All offices will be closed Friday, Sept.
+30. City Gym will have an emergency shelter open from Friday, Sept.
+30 at 8 am until Saturday, Oct.
+1.

 City of West Columbia Parks— Riverwalk Park & Amphitheater, Fowler Park, and Butler Park are all closing Thursday, Sept.
 29 at 12 pm until further notice.
-All other city parks will be closed until Friday, Sept.
+City Hall closed Friday, Sept.
+30 and reopening Monday, Oct.
+3. All other city parks will be closed until Friday, Sept.
 30 until further notice.

 The COMET— Possible delays or suspended service to routes until storm threat has passed.
 Receive updates at (803) 255-7118.